Kapil232002/practice/README.md

 # Git and GitHub Practice

-This project is a simple repository to practice Git and GitHub commands using VS Code.
+This project is a simple repository to practice Git and GitHub commands using VS Code.(dropdown)

 ## 📁 Files Included